 We believe that school uniform is very important.
 It promotes equality, regardless of financial background, a sense of belonging to the school, helps identify the children when off site and promotes a sense of pride in appearance.

 All items of clothing should be clearly marked with the child’s name.
 We collect a huge amount of lost property due to items not being marked.
-These are placed in the lost property boxes, which are situated in the lower school hall and the cloakroom areas.

 Children should always bring a waterproof top coat to school for outdoor playtimes in case of light rain, as they will continue to stay outside.